Instruments and Equipment

 800 MHz NMR

-Our Bruker 800 MHz NMR has been delivered, and is awaiting installation.
-It will offer increased resolution, sensitivity, and open the door to new experiments with a specialized solid-state probe to go along with a liquid-state cryoprobe.
+Our Bruker 800 MHz NMR has been delivered and installed!
+It offers increased resolution, sensitivity, and opens the door to new experiments with a specialized solid-state probe to go along with a liquid-state cryoprobe.

 We are running a Waters Acquity UPLC equipped with a QDa detector for the analytical chemistry dereplication and targeted isolation of natural products based on their UV and MS data together.
 This is routinely operated and never seems to sleep.
 A nitrogen generator is attached, but not pictured.